muppet9010/Factorio-Biter-Santa/README.md

 - A flying Santa sleigh being pulled by biters.
 Made from ingame assets so fits in base game graphically.
 - Santa will take 60 tiles to land and take off using a horizontal (runway) approach.
 It will detroy any ground based things in this path.
 - Options for Santa to use Vertical Take Off or a horizontal runway take off to depart.
 - Configurable start, landing and disappearing position through the clouds.
+Also updatable via commands.
 - Configurable santa status messages.
 - Santa is indestructible and cannot be interacted with in any way other than the commands.
 - Santa can optionally have a configurable inventory of presents and can then be clicked on to take the presents.